izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Internals/StructuredLogging.md

-All logging should be done through an [ILogger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) instance (defined in the Microsoft.Extensions.Logging namespace) rather than passed through the legacy `Log.TraceInformation` et al static methods.
+All logging should be done through an [ILogger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) instance (defined in the Microsoft.Extensions.Logging namespace) rather than passed through the legacy `Log.TraceInformation` and other static methods.

 ## Writing events from C++

-The engine runtime supports writing structured log events using the `UE_LOGFMT` macro.
+Unreal Engine runtime supports writing structured log events using the `UE_LOGFMT` macro.

 ## Capturing Output

-Horde sets a UE_LOG_JSON_TO_STDOUT environment variable which instructs tools such as AutomationTool to output JSON directly to stdout, which it ingests and stores for rendering on the dashboard.
+Horde sets a UE_LOG_JSON_TO_STDOUT environment variable, which instructs tools such as AutomationTool to output JSON directly to stdout, which it ingests and stores for rendering on the dashboard.

 ## Legacy Log Output

-For external tools that doesn't support structured logs (eg. compilers, etc...), we have a library of regexes that run over plain text output and construct structured log events from them.
-There are some of these in UBT (`Engine/Source/Programs/UnrealBuildTool/Matchers/...`) and some in UAT ( `Engine/Source/Programs/AutomationTool/AutomationUtils/Matchers/...`).
+For external tools that don't support structured logs (e.g. compilers, etc.), we have a library of regexes that run over plain text output and construct structured log events from them.
+Some are in UBT (`Engine/Source/Programs/UnrealBuildTool/Matchers/...`) and some in UAT ( `Engine/Source/Programs/AutomationTool/AutomationUtils/Matchers/...`).
 These are used by the `LogEventParser` class in EpicGames.Core.